moltenib/cm-to-ft-in/README.md

 # cm-to-ft-in
-A script that converts CM to feet and inches.
+Two scripts, which convert CM to feet and inches.

+The two scripts have the same output with up-to-one-decimal precision.
+One is written in Python; the other is made for the Unix shell.

 ```
-Usage: cm-to-ft-in CM
+Usage: ./cm-to-ft-in.sh CM
+       ./cm-to-ft-in.py CM
 ```